Post on Social Media

 - Celebrates the health IT community and its progress

-- Listen!
 Stop guessing.
 Take time to listen for and observe audience expectations, concerns and interests to help you be relevant and forward-thinking.
-Be sure to listen to:
+Be sure to check out the:

-Be present and active.
-Be engaged and active in your social presence during National Health IT Week to reach influencers and a larger health IT audience.
+Be engaged and active in your social presence during NHIT Week to reach influencers and a larger health IT audience.

-- Listen and contribute to the greater #NHITweek conversation as it unfolds on Twitter, Facebook and Google+
+- Listen and contribute to the greater #NHITweek conversation as it unfolds on Twitter and Facebook

-Network with other National Health IT Week participants through various digital and in-person events
+- Network with other NHIT Week participants through various digital and in-person events

-Start a dialogue.
-Leverage National Health IT Week to create a dialogue with your audience around the value of health IT.
-Start a forward-thinking discussion via your LinkedIn Group, host a Google+ Hangout, post provocative (visual) content on your Facebook Page or host a Twitter Chat.
+Leverage NHIT Week to create a dialogue with your audience around the value of health IT.
+Start a forward-thinking discussion via your LinkedIn Group, post visual content on your Facebook page or host a Twitter Chat.
 Good conversations require you to:

 - Connect with your audience’s needs before your own